 - Visit your professors during their office hours at least once a semester.
 Introduce yourself and talk about something you are really enjoying about the class.
 Don’t be afraid to ask for help or ask about future courses they might be teaching the next semester.

 - Not sure how to ask a professor for help?
 Or how to approach studying for that midterm?
-New Student Guides are academic leaders who are available to help answer any questions that you have about the academic experience from the student perspective.
-Learn more about them on Sakai.
+Academic Guides are student leaders who are available to help answer any questions that you have about the academic experience from the student perspective.

 - Determine if you want to study abroad while at Pitzer and attend the various study abroad info sessions offered.